nice-game-hints/deponia/01-tonis-apartment/02-toothbrush.md

 Did you get it?
 Maybe you could trap it with something.

 # Trap?
 Like, a mouse trap.
-The closets are full of them.
+The closets are full of mice.

 # Closets?
 There is a closet in the bottom floor.